Corsace/corsace/README.md

 ##### Manual MariaDB Setup

-You will need to install [MariaDB](https://mariadb.org/) and create an empty database, named whatever you like.
+If you do not want to use Docker, you will need to install [MariaDB](https://mariadb.org/) and create an empty database, named whatever you like.

 It can be as simple as running:
 ```